 Strom Thurmond biography

 Strom Thurmond was born on December 5, 1902, in Edgefield, South Carolina.
-After serving in the U.S. Army during World War II, Thurmond was elected governor of South Carolina.
-Appointed to the U.S. Senate in 1954 as a Democrat, he was elected on his own in 1956, and later switched to the Republican Party due to his opposition to the 1964 Civil Rights Act.
-He served in the Senate until age 100—becoming the oldest congressman in U.S. history.
-He died in 2003.
+After fighting in World War II, he was elected South Carolina governor.
+Appointed to the Senate in 1954 as a Democrat, he later switched to the Republican Party and was known for his stance against integration, though it was later revealed that he had a biracial daughter.
+Serving in Congress until age 100, Thurmond died on June 26, 2003.

-US senator, born on December 5, 1902 in Edgefield, South Carolina, USA.
-He studied at Clemson University, and was a teacher and superintendent of education before turning to the law, becoming a judge of the state's circuit court (1938–42).
+James Strom Thurmond was born on December 5, 1902, in Edgefield, South Carolina.
+He studied at Clemson University and was a teacher and superintendent of education before, like his father, turning to the law, working as an attorney for his municipality and later becoming a state senator.
+He subsequently worked as a judge of the state's circuit court from 1938 to 1942.

 He served in World War II with the U.S. army as a captain and then lieutenant colonel, receiving medals/honors for his efforts in Europe.
 Upon his return to the states, Thurmond became Democratic governor of South Carolina from 1947-51.